 Mostly found in South Africa or America, tangerines have a bright orange color to their skin when ripe and green when the fruit is underdeveloped.

-Commonly, people can enjoy Tangerine as they are or mix them with orange juice to create a more flavorful drink.
+Among the sweeter varieties are honey and murcott tangerines.
+Named after the city of Tangier, these pocket-sized snacks are perfect for satisfying your sweet tooth.
+Commonly, people can enjoy tangerines as they are or mix them with orange juice to create a more flavorful drink.

 3. Tangelo

-Here is another variety from the citrus group: Tangelo is a cross-species between grapefruit and Asian mandarin orange.
-It is typically smaller than a regular orange.
+Here is another variety from the citrus group: Tangelo is a cross-species of tangerine with either grapefruit or pomelo.
+It is typically around the size of a regular orange to a large grapefruit.
 However, many people love it for its sweeter and more fragrant zest than any original citrus species.

 4. Tamarind